Skip to main content

 Background Services

 The POS requires several background services to be running for it to be able to receive updates, run scheduled jobs and connect to queues.
-The services are run as part of a windows service called Enactor POS services and are set to run even if the POS is closed.
-The Enactor POS service also auto starts when the machine is rebooted.
+The services are run as part of a Windows service called Enactor POS Services and are set to run even if the POS is closed.
+The Enactor POS service also auto-starts when the machine is rebooted.

-The Service Name, Status, and Current Activity for each status are shown in the POS using this function.
+The Service Name, Status, and Current Activity for each service are shown in the POS using this function.
 If any of the services are not running, this may impact the ability of the POS to run the functions correctly.

 If the privileges are enabled, the user can navigate to the Background Services function by selecting the Background Services button in the System Status menu, and the following screen is displayed: